scdekov/markdown-cv/index.md

 ## Emphasis
-Passionate developer, experienced in all stages of advanced web development.
+Passionate engineer, proficient in all stages of the advanced web development.
 Aim for finding simple solutions to complex problems.
 Capable of tackling quickly new concepts and technologies.
 Able to effectively trace problems under pressure and implement working solutions.
 Enjoy working in team environment as well as bringing new practices in order to make our job easier and more pleasant.

 ### Strengths
-Fast learner, humble, passion for programming stuff.
+Fast learner, humble, passionate about programming technologies.

 ### Technologies